django-community-projects/resume-creator/README.md

 </p>

 A project to teach beginner Django developers to collaborate with other people in a project.
-We are building a simple project: a resume creator.<br/>
+We are building a simple project: a Resume creator.<br/>
-The idea is to create a website where you can enter your information, choose a theme, and have your beautifuly created resume.
+The idea is to create a website where you can enter your information, choose a template theme, and have your beautifuly created resume.

 ## 🤝 Contributing